glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 #### Building

-Building will be place where P could create a safe zone for resting and defending against the zombies.

-They may also encounter vendors (shop), NPC that gives them mission, and random events.
+Buildings are safe-zone candidates where the P can rest, defend, and encounter story/gameplay elements.
+They may also NPCs or random events.

+##### NPCs

+NPCs are found in a specific building (it's possible that they are in multiple places).
+They serve as the entry point to shops, missions, or story conversation.

 #### Misc